-The U.S. Department of Transportation (USDOT) distributes federal funds to finance state, local, public transit authority, and airport transportation projects.
+The U.S. Department of Transportation (USDOT) distributes federal funds to finance state and local road and highway projects, as well as public transit, airport, and other transportation projects.
 Recipients of USDOT funds must set an overall goal for DBE participation and monitor results.
-Becoming certified allows these entities to identify your firm as a certified business and keep track of how they’re doing toward their goals.
+Becoming certified allows these entities to identify your firm as a certified business.

 How do I know if I qualify for certification?